amanadhav/ClassQ/README.md

 at ASU, when registration opens at 6am, people go to the library the night before just to make sure they have a stable connection. you hit register, the page hangs, you have no idea if it went through, and by the time you get a response every section of the class you needed is already full.

-i wanted to understand why that happens. turns out the hard part isn't building a registration form — it's what happens when 10,000 students all hit the same endpoint at the same second. seats getting double-booked, requests piling up with no feedback, the database becoming the bottleneck for every single operation. i started reading about Redis, atomic operations, and async Python, and decided to just build the thing myself and see how far i could get.
+i wanted to understand why that happens. turns out the hard part isn't building a registration form - it's what happens when 10,000 students all hit the same endpoint at the same second. seats getting double-booked, requests piling up with no feedback, the database becoming the bottleneck for every single operation. i started reading about Redis, atomic operations, and async Python, and decided to just build the thing myself and see how far i could get.

-ClassQ is my attempt at a course registration backend that doesn't fall apart under load. it won't replace MyASU, but the core problems — race conditions, seat overselling, fair queueing — are real and solvable, and this is my working solution.
+ClassQ is my attempt at a course registration backend that doesn't fall apart under load. it won't replace MyASU, but the core problems - race conditions, seat overselling, fair queueing - are real and solvable, and this is my working solution.

----

-## what it does
+## What it does

 - atomic seat allocation using Redis Lua scripts so two students can't claim the same seat
 - fair waitlist: when a section fills up you get a queue position, not just an error